 - 1 teaspoon espresso powder

-- 2 tablespoons yellow or white cornmeal
+- 2 tablespoons cornmeal (yellow or white)

 - 2/3 cup bittersweet chocolate chips

-- Whipped cream, for serving (optional)
+- Whipped cream for serving (optional)

 - Dissolve the espresso powder in 1 tablespoon of the half and half.
 Sprinkle over the crust mixture.
 Sprinkle on whiskey.
-Add up to 3 tablespoons (or more, if necessary) of the half and half to the dry ingredients, pulsing a little after each.
+Add up to 3 tablespoons (or more, if necessary) of the half-and-half to the dry ingredients, pulsing a little after each.
 Add only as much half and half as you need to for the dough to just hold together when you take a handful.

 - Add the eggs one at a time, beating slowly but thoroughly after each addition.
 You want to ensure the eggs are well combined, without beating in a lot of air.
 Stir in the cocoa, whiskey, half and half, and vanilla.

 - In a food processor (mini is easier), grind together the espresso powder, cornmeal, and chocolate.
 Gently stir it into the batter, then pour the batter into the prepared crust.